10 Common Signs of a Blown Head Gasket

 Causes of Overheating In Car

-Identifying the main cause is overheating that caused a blown head gasket is important as this will help pinpoint the actual fault faster.
+Identifying the main cause is overheating that caused a blown head gasket is important as this will help pin point the actual fault faster.
 Below is the list of the major causes of overheating in a car.

 1. Coolant or antifreeze Leak